MikaelTornwall/timetracker/documentation/installation.md

 3. Link the project to your Heroku application

 When you created the heroku app, Heroku returned two URLs.
-Copy the URL that has the following form: https://git.heroku.com/<project name>.git .
+Copy the URL that has the following form: "https://git.heroku.com/project-name.git".

 `$ git remote add heroku https://git.heroku.com/<project name>.git`